-We know that the last 15 months have been really tough for many people.
+We know that the past 15 months have been really tough for many people.
 In the middle of a global pandemic all the other life events such as divorce, health crisis, heartbreak and career exhaustion have been happening too.
-Although it sometimes feels like we are at the mercy of these random thoughts, emotional surges, and habitual behaviours, be reassured that there are ways to shift out of unconscious predictions and habits if you don’t like how life is feeling at the moment.
-Here are 3 things you can do to reframe what your brain is looking for.
+Although it sometimes feels like we're at the mercy of these random thoughts, emotional surges and habitual behaviours – be reassured that there are ways to shift out of unconscious predictions and habits if you don’t like how life is feeling at the moment.
+Here are three things you can do to reframe what your brain is looking for:

-- Make a list of the 5-10 repeated daily thoughts you have that you know don’t serve you.
-Then beside each of these thoughts write the reframed positive thought you’d like to replace it with.
+- Make a list of the 5–10 repeated daily thoughts you have that you know don’t serve you – Then beside each of these thoughts write the reframed positive thought you’d like to replace it with.
 For example, the negative thought, ‘I really hate my job,’ would be reframed to: ‘I wonder what transfer skills I have that could help me move to a new career path.’
 This is not a light and fluffy task.
-We have our coaching clients do this activity, and it works.
-I promise.
+We've our coaching clients do this activity, and it works.
+We promise.
 We have to help our brains create new pathways and thoughts that allow us to see possibilities.

-- Identify and have new experiences.
-When we are in different environments, meet new people, have fresh conversations or try different foods, for example, our brain and bodies respond.
+- Identify and have new experiences – When we're in different environments, meet new people, have fresh conversations or try different foods, for example, our brain and bodies respond.
 Neural pathways in our brain get reorganised or new ones built.
 Neuroplasticity refers to this ability of the brain to change.
-New positive experiences increase optimism; new uncomfortable experiences grow our resilience.
+New positive experiences increase optimism – new uncomfortable experiences grow our resilience.

-- Do a 7-day negative detox.
-Give yourself a break.
+- Do a seven-day negative detox – Give yourself a break.
 Stay off social media and the news.
 Stay away from energy vampires and people who drag you down.
 Read books, watch ridiculously happy or funny

 movies, walk in nature, get some sleep.
-There is lots of information to verify the positive impact these activities have on our brains, stress levels, happiness, fatigue, attention span and creativity.
+There's lots of information to verify the positive impact these activities have on our brains, stress levels, happiness, fatigue, attention span and creativity.

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.